-There are a couple of examples here of what people have done with their t610.
+There are several examples here of what people have done with their t610.

 In January 2018 I heard from Attila in Hungary who was running Windows on his t610 and using it in conjunction with a smart TV.
 He also came up with an ingenious solution in how to provide extra (silent) cooling. more...